 Introduction to generation and distribution systems.
 Distribution systems used in buildings for power and light including code requirements.
 Load factors for typical mechanical and electrical equipment.
 Analysis of a complete design and specification of a selected project.
 Elements of estimating and contracts including pricing.
-Prerequisites: CET 3525, MAT 1575 with grade of "C" or better
+Prerequisites: CET 3525, MAT 1575 both with a grade of C or higher